new genuary: introducing ian kenneth bird | look | i-D

 What's been your career highlight so far?

-Self-publishing and exhibiting a series of personal work, then seeing it stocked in my favorite bookshops.
+Self-publishing and exhibiting a series of personal work and then seeing it stocked in my favourite bookshops.

 Who would you most like to shoot?